mottosso/Qt.py/DOCKER.md

 <br>
 <br>

 **Image tagging**

 A new image should be tagged like `repo/qt.py:YYYY`.
-For CY2017, this translates into `fredrikaverpil/qt.py:2017`.
+For CY2017, this translates into `fredrikaverpil/qt.py:2018-update1`.

-If there happens to be an update inbetween VFX Platform specifications, a revision version number could be added: `repo/qt.py:YYYY-update1`.
+If there happens to be an update between VFX Platform specifications, a revision version number could be added: `repo/qt.py:YYYY-update1`.

+Build command example:

+    docker build . -t fredrikaverpil/qt.py:2018-update1 -f Dockerfile.vfxplatform2018-update1

 <br>
 <br>